Amira Malik

 Beta Technology’s subscale eVTOL prototype

 Over 150 full transitions from 7+ airframes in a year.
-As a flight test engineer, test conductor, and a few times as a co-pilot and pilot, this team was the most fast-paced and comprehensive test program I’ve been a part of.
+As a flight test engineer, test conductor, and a few times as a co-pilot, this team was fast, efficient, and delivered a lot of data!

 My favorite pictures of the fleet flying are below: